Japanese Government (MEXT) Scholarship Students

 University Recommendation

 *For more details about application procedures, see the JASSO Website.
-Make sure to check out the newest application guidelines announced by each school around December.
-For more information, contact the administrative office of each school.
+Make sure to check out the latest information from school around December.
+For more information on procedures, contact the administrative office of your choice.

 Contact